DIY Resin Dragonfly Wind Chimes

 This way the resin will be slightly cured and the glitter won’t sink to the bottom of the wings… it will stay on top!

-Now set your little dragonflies in a clean, dry room with little air movement to cure for 24-72 hours.
+Now set your little dragonfly wind chime ornaments in a clean, dry room with little air movement to cure for 24-72 hours.
 If you can’t find a room with little dust movement just put a box over the resin to protect it from collecting yuck as it dries!

 Once the dragonflies are fully cured you can pop them off the silicone mat and remove the hot glue… beautiful darling!